Patmos2049/alp/README.txt

 Alp software is free software under the terms of the GNU General Public License version 3 (or any later version).
-The author of Alp software is Niels Serup, contactable at ns@metanohi.org.
+The author of Alp software is Niels G. W. Serup, contactable at ngws@metanohi.name.
 This is version 0.1.1 of the program.

 The libraries used by Alp software are GPL-compatible.